About my region – Ballarat Victoria

-Agricultural land in the Ballarat region occupies 6,534 square kilometres, or 63 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 1,015 square kilometres, or 10 per cent of the region.
-The most common land use by area is grazing modified pastures, which occupies 4,878 square kilometres or 47.4 cent of the Ballarat region.
+Agricultural land in the Ballarat region occupies 6,500 square kilometres, or 63 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 1,000 square kilometres, or 10 per cent of the region.
+The most common land use by area is grazing modified pastures, which occupies 4,900 square kilometres or 47 per cent of the Ballarat region (ABARES 2016).

-Health care and social assistance was the largest employment sector with 13,000 people, followed by manufacturing with 10,500 people, and retail trade with 9,900 people.
+Health care and social assistance was the largest employment sector with 13,200 people, followed by manufacturing with 10,500 people, and retail trade with 9,900 people.
 Other important employment sectors in the region were construction; education and training; and accommodation and food services.
 Agriculture, forestry and fishing sector employed 2,400 people, representing 3 per cent of the region’s workforce.

 Value of agricultural production

 The Ballarat region has a diverse agricultural sector.
-The most important commodities in the region (refer to figure below) based on the gross value of agricultural production were sheep and lambs ($120 million), followed by potatoes ($59 million) and wool ($55 million).
-These commodities together contributed 53 per cent of the total value of agricultural production in the region.
-In 2014–15 the Ballarat region accounted for 49 per cent ($59 million) of the total value of Victoria's potato production.
+The most important commodities in the region based on the gross value of agricultural production were sheep and lambs ($203 million), followed by wool ($157 million) and wheat ($87 million).
+These commodities together contributed 56 per cent of the total value of agricultural production in the region.
+In 2018–19 the Ballarat region accounted for 34 per cent ($42 million) of the total value of Victoria's potato production.

 Number and type of farms